ex UC2LEG (1990-1994), EU3EU (1994-2014)

 I am not a member of QSL bureau, but I log my contacts in eQSL and LoTW.

-If you need my printed QSL, just send me your card direct by snail-mail.
+If you need my printed QSL, just send me your card direct.
 No SAE/SASE required, no IRC or money - only your QSL, and I will send my card in response, also direct at my expense.